-Means-tested Childcare funds are available for undergraduate students using registered childcare.
+Means-tested Childcare funds are available for students using registered childcare.

 Provided by the Scottish Government, Childcare Fund awards are made at the discretion of the University on a case-by-case basis.

-Undergraduate support packages help with the cost of formal registered childcare expenses for dependant children including:
+Childcare support packages help with the cost of formal registered childcare expenses for dependent children, including:

 Before applying for assistance from the Childcare Fund, you are expected to have checked that you are receiving your full entitlement to state benefit payments including child benefit, tax credits, income support and housing benefit.